dynius/densecoin/README.md

 Densecoin v8.4.2 - a lite version of Litecoin using scrypt as a proof of work scheme.

-- 2.5 minute block targets
+- 1 minute block targets
 - 12 blocks (~30 minutes) to retarget difficulty
-- Subsidy halves every 840,000 blocks (~4 years)
+- Subsidy halves every 500,000 blocks (~2 3/4 years)
-- ~1.67 billion total coins
+- ~250 million total coins
-- 1000 coins per block
+- 50 coins per block
 - Scrypt based

-Download
+Download source from
+Https://github.com/dynius/densecoin.git
-See http://bit.ly/1ccGDK7 Stay tuned for new download location as it becomes available
+Stay tuned for new download location as it becomes available

 Development process
 ===================